 Eisenhower also refused to appoint known segregationists to the lower federal courts.
 In an attempt to depoliticize the appointment process, the president and Attorney General Brownell moved it from the White House to the Justice Department and instituted American Bar Association assessment of potential nominees.
 When Brownell left office in 1957, Eisenhower continued to appoint pro-desegregation judges in the South.
 President John F. Kennedy, in contrast, returned to appointing segregationists.
 As a result, the civil rights movement migrated from the courts to the streets.

-David A. Nichols is the author of A Matter of Justice: Eisenhower and the Beginning of the Civil Rights Revolution.
-He is currently completing a book on Ike and Senator Joe McCarthy.
+David A. Nichols is the author of A Matter of Justice: Eisenhower and the Beginning of the Civil Rights Revolution and Ike and McCarthy: Dwight Eisenhower’s Secret Campaign Against Joseph McCarthy.